The Birth of Quantum Mechanics and the Dirac Equation: Some Historical Context

-Pauli's skepticism was clearly evident in his reaction to Kronig's report on the discovery of the electron's spin.
-He categorically opposed Kronig's ideas and proposals.
-This delayed R.L.
-Kronig, and during this time an article by other authors was published.
-Today we connect this discovery with the names of G.E.
-Uhlenbeck and S. Goudsmit.
-To be fair, it should be noted that at the same time, Kronig was also not supported by Heisenberg and Kramers [13].
+Pauli's skepticism was strikingly evident in his reaction to Kronig's report on the discovery of electron spin.
+He categorically opposed Kronig's ideas and proposals, thereby delaying R.L.~Kronig's publication; in the interim, an article by other authors appeared.
+Today, we associate the discovery of spin with G.E.~Uhlenbeck and S.~Goudsmit.
+In fairness, it should be noted that Kronig was likewise unsupported at the time by Heisenberg and Kramers~\cite{Real-13}.

-Hendrik Antoony Kramers in this period was the assistant of Niels Bohr.
-In fact, this very modest man by character, but powerful theoretical physicist, derived the fundamental equation of relativistic quantum mechanics simultaneously with Paul Dirac, but did not publish it in a timely manner.
-At that time, many scientists tested and verified their results with Wolfgang Ernst Pauli, who loved to correspond with colleagues, but, unfortunately, over the years became famous for his skepticism.
-He was also skeptical of Kramers' results, who, under the influence of Pauli's authority, delayed his publication by seven years [14].
+Hendrik Anthony Kramers was, during this period, the assistant of Niels Bohr.
+A man of great modesty in character yet a towering theoretical physicist, Kramers derived the fundamental equation of relativistic quantum mechanics independently of, and essentially simultaneously with, Paul Dirac---but did not publish his result in a timely fashion.
+At that time, many scientists tested and verified their results through correspondence with Wolfgang Ernst Pauli, who was an avid correspondent but who, over the years, became renowned for his sharp skepticism.
+Pauli was skeptical of Kramers' results as well, and under the influence of Pauli's authority, Kramers delayed his publication by seven years~\cite{Real-14}.

-The story of the existence of Kramers' parallel proof was well known to contemporaries and described in monographs [11, 15].
-Only a few years after the success and recognition of Dirac's result [5], Pauli reconsidered Kramers' proof and ``passed it for publication [14, 16].
-Pauli was again very critical, but after long correspondence agreed that Kramers' procedure was legitimate, but ``not elegant.''
+The story of Kramers' parallel derivation was well known to contemporaries and is described in monographs~\cite{Real-11,Real-15}.
+Only several years after the success and recognition of Dirac's result~\cite{Real-5} did Pauli reconsider Kramers' proof and sanction it for publication~\cite{Real-14,Real-16}.
+Pauli remained highly critical, but after lengthy correspondence he conceded that Kramers' procedure was legitimate, though ``not elegant.''

-The derivation of the Dirac equation presented by Kramers as of today has certain attractive features, which consist in the natural relativistic invariance of the proof.
-It is also obvious that Kramers in no way appeals to "extracting the square root from the Klein -- Gordon operator" In addition, the proof presented by Kramers obviously influenced few methods of deriving the Dirac equation considered in the review [7].
+As viewed from today's perspective, the derivation possesses certain attractive features, chief among them the natural relativistic invariance of the proof.
+It is also noteworthy that Kramers' approach in no way appeals to ``extracting the square root of the Klein--Gordon operator.''
+Furthermore, Kramers' approach influenced several other derivations reviewed in~\cite{Real-7}.

-Therefore, the authors of monographs [11, 15] new about Kramer's scientific heritage and life path.
-They mention a bet between several famous founders of quantum theory.
-Kramers was among the losers, but it is unknown whether anyone paid the stakes.
+The authors of monographs~\cite{Real-11,Real-15} were intimately familiar with Kramers' scientific legacy and personal history, and their accounts preserve the story of the wager among several founders of quantum theory.
+Kramers numbered among those who lost the bet; whether any of the participants ever settled the stakes remains, to this day, unknown.